-Dr. Hinkle is currently serving on the faculty at the University of Maryland in College Park, MD, where he has been studio teaching, presenting master classes, and directing the percussion ensemble since 2007.
-He was invited to join the adjunct faculty in August 2009.
-His activities at UMD have included leading the UM Percussion Ensemble to feature performances at several state level Percussive Arts Society Days of Percussion and the Magic Marimba Festival in Tampa, FL; faculty recitals, performances, and recordings; collaborations with the composition and dance departments; and entrepreneurial leadership including the construction of a new course for the university.
+Dr. Hinkle serves on the faculty at the University of Maryland in College Park, MD, where he has been studio teaching, presenting master classes, administrating the percussion studio, and directing the percussion ensemble since 2009.
+His activities at UMD have included leading the UMD Percussion Ensemble to feature performances at several state level Percussive Arts Society “Days of Percussion” and two performances at the McCormick Marimba Festival in Tampa, FL.
+The UMD Percussion Ensemble was selected by audition to perform at the Percussive Arts Society International Convention in November 2016.
+Additional contributions at UMD include presenting faculty recitals, concerto performances, making recordings, and hosting guest artists.
+He has worked on several collaborations with the music composition and dance departments and has made contributions in the area of entrepreneurship for musicians.

 In the area of service, Dr. Hinkle serves on the Percussive Arts Society’s New Music/Research Committee, has served on the PAS Percussion Ensemble Committee (2013-2016), and is the President of the MD / DE Chapter of the Percussive Arts Society.

 Dr. Hinkle is proud to be a Yamaha Performing Artist.
 Additionally, he endorses Remo drumheads and percussion, Innovative Percussion sticks and mallets, and Grover Pro Percussion.